amalay/kubernete-samples/README.md

 To run an application web/window, you need a machine either (virtual or physical).
 Let say you have developed one application using React.JS and MySql.
 That means to run this application, you need a machine which must have Operating Systems (OS), React.JS environment and MySql Database or Service.
 To deploy this application, you need to setup a VM with these dependencies.
 After deploying this application on a VM, let say it is serving your purpose for the moment.

 In future, if user/demand increase/decrease then definetely you need to scale or de-scale your infrastructure.
 In case of scale/de-scale or update your app with new version and so on are the very expensive, complex and time consuming task.
 Its complexity increase more when more than one applications share the common resources.
 And because of that, all other applications will also be down while upgrading one application.
-This problem is called as Dependency hell problem and to solve this problem, conatiner come into the picture.
+This problem is called as Dependency hell problem and to solve this problem, container come into the picture.

 #### Container:
 A container is the next level of abstraction after virtual machines, in which each component of the whole application is individually packaged into a standalone unit.
 And each of these unit is called a container.